-We are continuing to acquire objects not represented in the Hopkins Collection so that we can teach as many areas of historical dress as possible using extant garments, textiles and related matter.
+We are continuing to acquire objects so that we can teach as many areas of historical dress as possible using extant garments, textiles and related matter.

 Our present focus is on developing our collections of mens’ tailored garments pre-1900, women’s underpinnings and pre-1700 textiles and dress, together with historical sewing samplers.

 Over the years we have also accepted donations of objects that added to our collections, as well as long-term loans from private owners.